-In 903, Hungarians crossed the Carpathians and occupied the town defeating the army of prince Laborets on the territory of present Slovakia.
+In 903, the Hungarians crossed the Carpathians and occupied the town defeating the army of prince Laborets on the territory of present Slovakia.

 More Historical Facts…

-In 1318, the Hungarian feudal lords Drugets started ruling the town and it lasted 360 years.
-Philip Druget constructed a new castle which is preserved till nowadays.
+In 1318, the Hungarian feudal lords Druget began to rule the town and it lasted 360 years.
+Philip Druget constructed a new castle.
+It is preserved till nowadays.

-In the 16th-17th centuries, the town grew economically but at the same time it turned into an arena of fight between the Orthodox, Catholic and Protestant religions.
+In the 16th-17th centuries, the town grew economically, but, at the same time, it turned into an arena of fight between the Orthodox, Catholic and Protestant religions.

-On Septemebr 10, 1919, Zakarpattia area was passed to Czechoslovakian republic.
+On Septemebr 10, 1919, Zakarpattia area was passed to Czechoslovakian Republic.
 In 1938, the city was passed to Hungary.
 On October 27, 1944, it was set free of Hungarian and German armies by Soviet troops.
 In 1945, Uzhhorod State University was opened.

 Uzhhorod National University